[Originally published on BryanBaeumler.com March 8, 2021]

 - Skin issues like rash, hives, psoriasis

-With most of us riding out the pandemic indoors, it’s more important than ever to ensure our homes are properly ventilated and we are breathing clean air.
-Let’s dive in to the causes of mold and my #1 recommendation on how to keep your home and family safe.
+With most of us riding out the pandemic indoors, it’s more important than ever to ensure our homes have proper ventilation and we breathe clean air.
+Let’s dive into what causes mold and my number 1 recommendation on how to keep your home and family safe.

 Signs You Have Toxic Mold in Your Attic

-Dark Black or Brown Spots on Attic Surfaces.
-If you see dark brown or black areas on the wood surfaces of your attic, chances are you have a mold issue.
-Prolonged exposure to black mold (which can recirculate into your home through air vents in your attic) should be addressed immediately.
+- Dark Black or Brown Spots on Attic Surfaces.
+If you see dark brown or black areas on the wood surfaces of your attic, chances are you have mold issue.
+Prolonged exposure to black mold (which can recirculate into your home through attic air vents) should be addressed immediately.

-Water Stains or Leaks on the Ceiling.
-Water leaks or damage are a sure sign you have mold in your attic.
+- Water Stains or Leaks on the Ceiling.
+Water leaks or damages hints that you have mold in your attic.

 Even though the attic is the most common place for mold to grow in a home, it’s probably the last place homeowners think to look.
 As I’ve said in previous blogs: “If you’re not managing your attic, it’s managing you!”

-The attic acts as the lungs of the home, and if the space is not able to adequately breathe, moisture and condensation quickly become a breeding ground for mold.
-Watch Season 2 of “Island of Bryan” “Renovation Island” for a quick recap on the disastrous effects of inadequate ventilation (Hint: Moisture issues at the resort resulted in rotted wood and termites in the attics and drywall of the hotel rooms.
+The attic acts as the lungs of the home.
+If the space cannot adequately breathe, moisture and condensation quickly become a breeding ground for mold.
+Watch Season 2 of “Island of Bryan” “Renovation Island” for a quick recap on the disastrous effects of inadequate ventilation.
+(Hint: Moisture issues at the resort resulted in rotted wood and termites in the attics and drywall of the hotel rooms.
 It was a nightmare!)

 Prevent Mold with a Solar Attic Fan